Today I am excited to share with you the easiest (no sew) way to hem curtains!

 Lay out Your Curtains and Measure

-I don’t have a sewing room or craft space at the moment, so I just did this on my living room floor.
-I simply laid one panel down and folded it in half lengthwise, then measured and marked.
+I don’t have a sewing room or craft studio space at the moment, so I just did this on my living room floor.
+I simply laid one panel down and folded it in half lengthwise, then used a tape measure to mark with a pencil line.

 Here’s a quick tip – use an old set of curtains as your guide for the perfect length.
-I just laid the old curtain panel I was replacing right on top of a new panel for an easy way to measure.
+I just laid the old curtain panel strips I was replacing right on top of the curtain you are hemming for an easy way to measure.

 Edited to Add – After publishing this post I’ve had some comments in regards to what I said in the video about adding four inches rather than two.
-Technically, you only need to add two inches to the length to allow for the hem.
+Technically, you only need to add two inches to the length to allow for the hem, but you can choose your personal preference.
 Maybe I should avoid DIY posts during pregnancy haha!
 My apologies.
-Either way, before you iron your hem in place, be sure to pin it and hang your curtain to see if you’re happy with the length!
+Either way, before you iron your hem in place, be sure to stick pin it and hang your curtain to see if you’re happy with the length!

 Most curtains run about 84 inches long, which worked perfectly for my home.
 Of course every home is going to be different so make sure you measure out what works best for the space you are using the curtains in before cutting.